Romantic friendship

 A romantic friendship (also passionate friendship or affectionate friendship) is a very close but typically non-sexual relationship between friends, often involving a degree of physical closeness beyond that which is common in contemporary Western societies.
 It may include, for example, holding hands, cuddling, hugging, kissing, giving massages, or sharing a bed, without sexual intercourse or other sexual expression.

-The term is typically used in historical scholarship, and describes a very close relationship between people of the same sex during a period of history when there was not a social category of homosexuality as there is today.
-In this regard, the term was coined in the later 20th century in order to retrospectively describe a type of relationship which until the mid-19th century had been considered unremarkable but since the second half of the 19th century had become rarer as physical intimacy between non-sexual partners came to be regarded with anxiety.
-Romantic friendship between women in Europe and North America became especially prevalent in the late 18th and early 19th centuries, with the simultaneous emergence of female education and a new rhetoric of sexual difference.
+The term is used in historical scholarship to describe emotionally intimate same-sex relationships that occurred before the establishment of homosexuality as a sexual identity.
+It was coined in the later 20th century to retrospectively define a type of relationship which, until the mid-19th century, had been considered unremarkable, but had become rarer as physical intimacy between non-sexual partners became increasingly taboo.
+Romantic friendship between women in Europe and North America became especially prevalent in the late 18th and early 19th centuries with the simultaneous emergence of female education and a new rhetoric of sexual difference.

 Shimer College founders Cindarella Gregory and Frances Shimer in 1869; their extremely close relationship has been characterized as a "passionate friendship".